Complete Guide To Ant Keeping

 Mistake number 2: Checking your queen ant too frequently

-So you’ve done all the needed research and now you know everything about your queen?
+So you’ve done all the necessary research, and now you know everything about your queen?
 Congratulations!
 You’re in for an amazing journey!

 But now comes the hard part!
-When the first queen arrives, you don’t think of anything but her!
+When the first queen arrives, you think about nothing but her!
 I know the feeling!
-Every 10 minutes you wanna make sure that she’s doing ok, getting ready to create an amazing and giant ant empire!
+Every 10 minutes, you want to make sure that she’s doing okay, getting ready to create an amazing and giant ant empire!

-Every time you check how your queen is doing and remove the cover of the test tube setup or the founding nest, she starts to think that the chamber she’s in has been compromised!
+Every time you check on your queen and remove the cover of the test tube setup or the founding nest, she starts to think that the chamber she’s in has been compromised!

-She might think that the place where she wants to start her own ant colony is no longer safe!
-This creates a ton of stress on the queen, and lowers the chance that she will successfully lay her first batch of eggs!
+She might believe that the place where she wants to start her own ant colony is no longer safe!
+This creates a lot of stress for the queen, reducing the chance that she will successfully lay her first batch of eggs!

 Mistake number 3: Overestimating the pace of growth of the colony

 This one is very common among first-time ant keepers!
-Usually, when beginner ant keepers catch or buy their first ant, they overestimate the pace of growth of the colony.
-And in many cases by some margin!
+Usually, when beginner ant keepers catch or buy their first ant, they overestimate the pace of growth of the colony, and often by some margin!

-The pace of growth of an ant colony isn’t linear, but is very similar to an exponential function.
-At the start of the life of a colony, the development is very slow, and the first batch of eggs takes a lot of time to develop into fully formed adult workers.
+The pace of growth of an ant colony isn’t linear; it resembles an exponential function.
+At the start of the life of a colony, development is very slow, and the first batch of eggs takes a long time to develop into fully formed adult workers.

-Some species grow a lot faster than others, but the trend of growth is very similar for all ant species.
+Some species grow much faster than others; however, the growth trend is quite similar for all ant species.

-But once the colonies reach a considerable amount of workers, they all start to grow a lot faster!
-This is probably due to the fact that at the very beginning, all the work in the colony is done by one ant: the queen.
+But once colonies reach a considerable number of workers, they all start to grow much faster!
+This is likely because at the very beginning, all the work in the colony is done by one ant: the queen.

-When the colony grows, so does the workforce.
-With more and more ants doing their part in the colony, the optimizations of the various tasks increase dramatically, enabling the colony to grow a lot faster!
+As the colony grows, so does the workforce.
+With more and more ants doing their part, the efficiency of various tasks increases dramatically, allowing the colony to grow at a much faster rate!

-If there’s one thing that beginners ant keepers need, it is patience.
+If there’s one thing that beginner ant keepers need, it is patience.
 A lot of it!
-This is probably the most important quality needed in ant keeping, and without it, it’s very difficult to obtain good results!
+This is probably the most crucial quality needed in ant keeping, and without it, it’s very difficult to achieve good results!

-The overestimation of the pace of growth of the colony, almost always leads to another very common mistake.
+The overestimation of the colony's growth rate almost always leads to another frequent mistake.

 Mistake number 4: Moving the colony into a nest too soon

-This is another very common mistake made by a lot of beginner ant keepers.
+This is another very common mistake made by many beginner ant keepers.

-There’s just one small problem in doing that: the queen hates large spaces!
-If you give the queen a nest with too much space, she will probably start to feel a lot stressed.
-In a nutshell, the smaller the nest, the safer the queen feels!
+There’s just one small problem: the queen hates large spaces!
+If you give her a nest with too much space, she will likely start to feel stressed.
+In short, the smaller the nest, the safer the queen feels!

 The claustral chambers that the ants create in the wild are very small!
 There is barely enough space to house the queen!

-When you have just caught a queen ant, or you have a very small colony with very few workers, the best thing you can do is to keep them in a test tube setup!
+When you have just caught a queen ant or have a very small colony with few workers, the best thing you can do is to keep them in a test tube setup!

 Mistake number 5: Buying exotic ants

-This mistake is a lot less common if compared to the other ones, but nevertheless, it deserves an important place on this list!
+This mistake is a lot less common compared to the others but still, it deserves an important place on this list!

 If you usually research ants online, you will almost certainly have encountered some exotic ant species.

-As a beginner ant keeper, it is very common to be really impressed by very strange and unusual species of ants.
-Usually, that’s because these species don’t live in the same area as you, and you’ve never seen one of those.
+As a beginner ant keeper, it is very common to be really impressed by strange and unusual species of ants.
+Usually, that’s because these species don't live in the same area as you, and you haven’t seen one before.

 There’s nothing wrong with keeping exotic species of ants, as long as you don’t release them into the wild and provide them with the right environment!

-As a beginner, you probably don’t have the basic amount of knowledge needed to safely keep an ant colony yet.
+As a beginner, you probably don’t have the basic knowledge needed to safely keep an ant colony yet.
 For this reason, it’s very important to start this hobby with a local species.
-With a local species, it is a lot easier to recreate their natural environment, simply because you already live in it, and know the little details that you can’t find online!
+With a local species, it is much easier to recreate their natural environment, simply because you already live in it and know the little details that you can’t find online!

-You know how the temperature varies throughout the year, when the ants start to exit from their nests in the spring, and what are their favorite food types.
-You can get this precious information just by looking at the ants in your backyard!
+You know how the temperature varies throughout the year, when the ants start to emerge from their nests in the spring, and what their favorite food types are.
+You can gather this valuable information just by observing the ants in your backyard!

-So, for this reason, I would suggest you start ant keeping with a local species of ant, and start to look at exotic species only after having accumulated some experience!
-If you are a beginner, two of the best species you can get are Messor barbarus and Lasius niger, both extremely easy to care for!
+So, for this reason, I would suggest you start ant keeping with a local species of ant, and only look into exotic species after accumulating some experience!
+If you are a beginner, two of the best species you can get are Messor barbarus and Lasius niger, both of which are extremely easy to care for!

 So there they are!
 The 5 most common mistakes that the majority of ant keepers make at the start of their ant keeping journey!